Kunsthalle Bremen

 The Kunsthalle Bremen is an art museum in Bremen, Germany.
 It is located close to the Bremen Old Town on the "Culture Mile" (Kulturmeile).
 The Kunsthalle was built in 1849, enlarged in 1902 by architect Eduard Gildemeister, and expanded several more times, most notably in 2011.
 Since 1977, the building has been designated a Kulturdenkmal on Germany's buildings heritage list.

-The museum houses a collection of European paintings from the 14th century to the present day, sculptures from the 16th to 21st centuries and a New Media collection.
-Among its highlights are French and German paintings from the 19th and 20th century, including important works by Claude Monet, Édouard Manet and Paul Cézanne, along with major paintings by Lovis Corinth, Max Liebermann, Max Beckmann and Paula Modersohn-Becker.
+The museum houses a collection of European paintings from the 14th century to the present day, sculptures from the 16th to 21st century and a New Media collection.
+Among its highlights are French and German paintings from the 19th and 20th centuries, including important works by Claude Monet, Édouard Manet and Paul Cézanne, along with major paintings by Lovis Corinth, Max Liebermann, Max Beckmann and Paula Modersohn-Becker.
 The New Media section features works by John Cage, Otto Piene, Peter Campus, Olafur Eliasson, and Nam June Paik.
-The Department of Prints and Drawings has 220,000 sheets from the 15th to 20th centuries, one of largest collections of its kind in Europe.
+The Department of Prints and Drawings has 220,000 sheets from the 15th to 20th century, one of largest collections of its kind in Europe.

-The Kunsthalle Bremen is operated by the non-profit Bremen Art Society (Kunstverein Bremen), making it the only German museum with an extensive art collection from the 14th to 21st centuries which is still in private ownership.
+The Kunsthalle Bremen is operated by the non-profit Bremen Art Society (Kunstverein Bremen), making it the only German museum with an extensive art collection from the 14th to 21st century which is still in private ownership.

 History

 History of the Art Society

 In 1823, a group of 34 businessmen interested in art founded an Art Society (Kunstverein) in Bremen with the aim of "spreading a sense of beauty and form."
 It is one of the oldest such societies in Germany.
 The first years of the association's activities were focused on private art exhibitions, with the acquisition of works backed financially from ticket proceeds and business donations.
 Ten years after its founding, the Society owned 13 paintings, 585 drawings and 3917 leaf prints.
-The majority of the paintings were Old Masters, including the famous Madonna of Masolino and a series of paintings of Dutch painters of the 17th Century, such as Jan van Goyen and Pieter Wouwerman.
+The majority of the paintings were Old Masters, including the famous Madonna of Masolino and a series of paintings of Dutch painters of the 17th century, such as Jan van Goyen and Pieter Wouwerman.
 After 1843, large public exhibitions were organized in association with similar associations in Hannover, Lübeck, Greifswald, Rostock and Stuttgart.
 By 1846 the society had grown to 575 members.
 The Kunstverein Bremen is still the exclusive owner of the Kunsthalle Bremen and today has over 8000 members.
 The society is funded from foundations, private donations, bequests, and grants from the city of Bremen.